glorpglob/glorpglob/README.md

-I have a personal account that I use far more than this one.

-This account is for legacy projects.
+This account is for legacy projects, my personal account is used for more up-to-date and functional programs.

 ![](https://github.com/elizard-beth/aaaaaaaaaa1/blob/master/generated/languages.svg)